 Tuition Revenue Used to Fund the BASE Budget 1310 Tuition from Individuals For attendance in the budget year 1320 Tuition from In-State Schools For attendance in the prior year.
 Includes regular education tuition received from another in-state district.
 1330 Tuition from Out-of-State Schools For attendance in the prior year.
 Includes regular education tuition received from an out-of-state district or another state.
 3117 State Placement Tuition For attendance in the prior year.
 Includes regular education tuition received from the state.
-Total Total Tuition to Fund the over-BASE (Enter on page Error!
-Bookmark not defined., line 13b)
+Total Tuition to Fund the BASE (Enter on page 33, line 5c)

-GENERAL FUND OVER-BASE Oil an d Gas Revenue to fund the over-BASE: 0172 Flexible Non- -Voted Levy Authority to fund the over-BASE: Levy authority in the Transportation Fund (10), Flexible Non-Voted Levy Authority (FNVLA) Bus Depreciation Fund (11), Tuition Fund (13), and the Adult Ed Fund (17) may be transferred to the General Fund (01) to fund the over-BASE Total over-BASE Oil & Gas and FNVLA (Enter on page Error!
-Bookmark not defined. , line 13c)
+GENERAL FUND OVER-BASE Oil and Gas Revenue to fund the over-BASE: 0172 MT Oil and Gas Production tax (3460 revenue in the Over-BASE) Note: Estimating 12.5% of all revenue to the BASE will assure that the district will receive its full amount of GTB (see comment in BASE NLR section).
+Flexible Non -Voted Levy Authority to fund the over-BASE: Levy authority in the Transportation Fund (10), Flexible Non-Voted Levy Authority (FNVLA) Levy authority in the Transportation Fund (10), Bus Depreciation Fund (11), Tuition Fund (13), and the Adult Ed Fund (17) may be transferred to the General Fund (01) to fund the over-BASE Total over-BAS SE Oil & Gas and FNVLA (Enter on page 34, line 13b)